RBC warns of credit performance dependence on government aid after profit beat

 Despite the somewhat murky credit picture, RBC executives said they were heartened by expected improvement in the second half on expectations of growth in higher-margin loans like commercial and credit cards as businesses reopen and the economy recovers.

+RBC shares rose 0.3% to C$112.53 in afternoon trading in Toronto, while National Bank stock was up 4.6% at C$79.30, both heading for their highest close on record.
+The Toronto stock benchmark was up 0.9%.

-Canadian lending rose 6% in the three months through January at RBC but this was driven entirely by increases in residential mortgages, which have lower margins than other loans.
+Canadian lending rose 6% in the three months through January at RBC but this was driven entirely by increases in residential mortgages.

 RBC expects continued mortgage growth will help drive a consumer-led recovery in its Canadian banking unit, based on a forecast of high-single-digit growth in Canadian housing prices this year, following a record year in 2020 for resale activity.